international employment law firm alliance L&E Global

 • Employees are not entitled to organise labour strikes under Chinese law.
 However, employees will still engage in self-organised strikes; these strikes are not legally supported by trade unions.

-China’s labor law is comprised of the Chinese Constitution, the Labour Law and the Labour Contract Law, administrative regulations, judicial interpretations, local regulations and judicial documents.
+China’s labour law is comprised of the Chinese Constitution, the Labour Law and the Employment Contract Law, administrative regulations, judicial interpretations, local regulations and judicial documents.

 Chinese labour law is not codified in a singular piece of legislation and actually draws from a variety of sources.
 The main sources that comprise China’s labour laws are: